andyguz17/ComputerVision_Basics/Chapter 1/README.md

 <div style="text-align:center"><img src="Resources/GaussDefinition.png" width = 28% /></div>

-This step will smooth the image, like the alkgorithm is based on the derivative to get the gradient (Sobel), this is very sensitive to noise, so this step helps to decrease that sensibility.
+This step will smooth the image, like the algorithm is based on the derivative to get the gradient (Sobel), this is very sensitive to noise, so this step helps to decrease that sensibility.

 The second stage is acquiring the gradients, where the intensity (Magnitud) and orientation of the edges is calculated, the first part is done obtaining the derivatives **_Ix_** and **_Iy_** which can be implemented by convolving the image with the horizontal and vertical Sobel kernels.